 future Peris neighbors and residents.
 We have taken great care to make sure this project is a benefit to all.

 Peris Hill will include 45 studio and single bedroom apartments with bathroom and kitchenette.
 Fifteen units will be designated for young adults between 18 and 21 years old who have aged out of the Hennepin County foster care system.
 These tenants will receive a living stipend from Hennepin County through their 21st birthday, and this money will be applied toward their rent.
 Rent and services are structured to encourage tenants to move on when they are prepared to live financially independently – usually in a year or two.
 The remaining thirty units will be marketed and available to “good neighbors” who qualify for 50-60% Area Median Income (AMI) affordable housing and are interested in being part of an affordable housing community that includes youth with foster care experience.

 We closed on the future Peris Hill property on September 15, 2020.
 Construction is slated to take 12-14 months.
-We to have our first tenants move in Fall 2021.
+We will begin accepting rental applications August 1, 2021 and open to tenants in Fall 2021.

 Peris Hill is a 45 unit affordable housing apartment building designed for long-term tenants and youth aging out of foster care.
 Upon signing a lease, tenants must pass income-qualifications, and be willing to meet the terms of their lease.
 Peris Hill is neither a shelter nor a condominium,

 Peris Hill will be located at 1930 Hennepin Avenue at the former Bradstreet Restaurant site.
 Through interviews with non-profit service providers, front-line social workers, and youth who have aged out of foster care, we consistently heard the importance of a supportive and safe community, access to jobs, strong public transportation, safety, and multiple educational institutions in a youth-oriented community, all of which this site provides.